hector4213/Memoir/README.md

 #### User Dashboard

-Every signed in user will see their story dashboard.
-The user will see the stories they have created in addition to all entries they have written.
-In their story dashboard users have access to [manage other entries](#entry-management) that were not written by them.
+Every user has a story dashboard.
+The dashboard enables users to see the stories they have created in addition to creating new ones.
+Additionally users in their dashboard can [manage foreign entries](#entry-management) that were not written by them.

 ![View Profile](./client/README_images/view_profile.png)

 #### Entry Management

-The profile view has a divided section showing entries the user has authored in their stories and entries that were written by other users.
-As mentioned previously if a user posts an entry to a story is not theirs, it will not be visible and they must wait until it is approved by the author.
-Story authors have the ability to approved or deny entries to their stories, a new story from a foreign user will always be marked pending in the dashboard.
+The dashboard view has a divided section showing entries the user has authored in their stories and entries that were written by other users.
+As mentioned previously if a user posts an entry to a story is not theirs, it will not be visible and they must wait until it is approved by the story author.
+Story authors have the ability to approved or deny entries to their stories, a new entry from a foreign user will always be marked pending in the dashboard for the story author.

 ![Approve Foreign Entries](./client/README_images/approve_foreign.png)